The Western Logo

 Don't use an old version of the logo, as seen in all of the preceeding examples.

 Outward-facing offices and units such as the Alumni Association and The Western Foundation have been authorized to use a unique logo construction (below) to enable them to use the mountain/bay image in their name.
-This type of logo construction is for outward-facing offices and units ONLY, and must be approved by the University’s marketing manager in the Office of University Communications.
+This type of logo construction is for outward-facing offices and units ONLY, and must be approved by University Marketing.

 Colleges, departments, centers, administrative offices or divisions and all other campus units may use a sub-branded logo in their web and print collateral.
 If the unit has a prexisting logo, it must be used along side the University logo.

 The Western logo must not be subordinate in either placement or size.
-If you have any questions about this policy or need your college logo built, contact the Office of University Communications.
+If you have any questions about this policy or need your college logo built, contact University Marketing.

 Other University Marks